 How To Hook Up External Propane Tank To RV: Step By Step Guide

 Most of the work here has to be done by a licensed propane company.
 The connection to your RV is easy as soon as you put a wire in the ground.
 Just start finding the right hoses and connections to use the propane company’s pipe.
-Let’s start look at the below stepwise method on; how to hook up an external propane tank to RV.
+Let’s start looking at the below stepwise method on; how to hook up an external propane tank to an RV.

-Step 1: Install an Extend A Stay Kit
+Step 1: Install an Extend A-Stay Kit

-Most of the people I’ve seen already have one of these units.
-It’s a “tea” that fits between coaches and propane coaches.
-The trick is, it has two connections.
-A port for devices such as small barbecues that use the “one-way bottles” port.
-This is considered to be an “outflow” connection as gas flows out to the device.
 The other is a 1/4 “Inverted flare connection to which an external propane tank is connected, most of which you would connect with a short 24″ hose with the 1/4 “inverted flare and an ACME bottle cage” inflow “connection connect a bottle of propane to furnish your equipment, the fact is that you can have a bottle and a grill connected to the two different taps.
 Most people will use all these parts and hoses already installed is the trick to use!

 Step 2: Run a high-pressure gas line

-Check with your local propane company, but since the trainer has a regulator and if you connect a 100-pound bottle that is considered a high-pressure port, you will need a wire that will be brought to the bus.
-You can see below, we have a barrel and installed at the back of the garage with a gas quick connector for easy installation and removal.
+You can see below, we have a barrel installed at the back of the garage with a gas quick connector for easy installation and removal.
 You can also see that the port has a local shut-off valve.
 This line is, as far as I know, involved in the buried tank in front of the main controller.

 Step 3: Get the right hoses and fittings